apache/pulsar/site2/docs/functions-runtime.md

 ```

-#### With Authentication
+#### With authentication

-When running a Functions Worker in a standalone process (i.e. not embedded in the Broker) in a cluster with authentication, you must configure your Functions Worker to both be able to interact with the Broker *and* also to authenticate incoming requests as well.
-This requires many of the same properties to be set that the Broker requires for authentication/authorization.
+When running a Functions Worker in a standalone process (that is, not embedded in the broker) in a cluster with authentication, you must configure your Functions Worker to both be able to interact with the broker *and* also to authenticate incoming requests as well.
+This requires many of the same properties to be set that the broker requires for authentication or authorization.

-As an example, assuming we want to use token authentication, here is an example of properties we need to set in `function-worker.yml`
+As an example, assuming you want to use token authentication.
+Here is an example of properties you need to set in `function-worker.yml`

 ```Yaml
 clientAuthenticationPlugin: org.apache.pulsar.client.impl.auth.AuthenticationToken